TACC/coe-332-sp23/docs/unit10/deployment.rst

 Generally the process to get code into testing follows these steps:

-1. Develop / test code in the development environment (ISP) as described in the previous module
+1. Develop / test code in the development environment (Jetstream) as described in the previous module
 2. Push code to GitHub and tag it with an appropriate version number (avoid using "latest" - see Versioning section below)